KnBrckr/pumastudios/readme.txt

 = 0.3 =

+* Create function to change "Backorder" text on front end - not enabled
 * Remove Thrive Themes clone option from product list
 * Use setup() method to hook WP vs. __construct()